gmelillo/rubiks/docs/rubiks.class.md

 This document is automatically generated using the command `docgen` and describe all the object and types that can be used inside Rubiks to configure your cluster

+It is possible to generate this documentation locally running inside your rubiks repo `rubiks docgen`.

 # Table of contents